raspiblitz/raspiblitz/README.md

 Extract the original Bitcoin Whitepaper as PDF directly from the blockchain of your node.

+##### Bitcoinminds.org local on RaspiBlitz

+make the BitcoinMinds.org educational link collection locally available on your RaspiBlitz.

 ##### RTL Webinterface

 The RTL Webinterface is available as an LND & c-lightning control dashboard you can run in your browser with a nice GUI.